NastyBoy94/1800_DTC12/README.md

 ├──
 ├──
 ├──
-├──
+├── login.html               # Landing page: this is what the user sees when they first arrive at our app ├──
 ├──
 ├──
 ├──
-├── index.html               # landing HTML file, this is what users see when you come to url └── template.html
+└── template.html

 It has the following subfolders and files: